Catus07/Catus07/README.md

 - 👋 Hi, I’m @Catus07
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning springboot framework and angular
+- 🌱 I’m currently learning springboot framework and vuejs
 - 💞️ I’m looking to collaborate on projects related to my learning path
 - 📫 How to reach me ...